wagaweb/wbf/readme.md

 WBF is composed by different kind of parts:

-- Components: which implement functionality that can be used separately, even without the whole framework (a composer-ready version will be available soon)
+- **Components**: which implement functionality that can be used separately, even without the whole framework (a composer-ready version will be available soon)

-- Modules: which implement a number of functionality based on WordPress hook system (like theme options, assets manager, custom updating procedures, ect...)
+- **Modules**: which implement a number of functionality based on WordPress hook system (like theme options, assets manager, custom updating procedures, ect...)

-- Extensions: through with WBF supports and\or enhance third-party plugins.
+- **Extensions**: through which WBF supports and\or enhance third-party plugins.

+Please note that the present documentation is in its early stage.

 ## Getting started